“I shall not surrender this game leaving any available card unplayed.”

 First Essay –Early US Diplomacy

-On Friday, March 4, students will submit a 3-5 page typed, double-spaced essay on a topic concerning early US diplomacy provided to them near the beginning of that week.
-All essays must include references to the Herring book as well as to additional primary sources featured at the course site, all properly cited using Chicago-style footnotes.
+On Monday, October 9, students will submit by email a 3-5 page typed, double-spaced essay on a topic concerning early US diplomacy provided to them in class on Thursday, Oct.
+5. All essays must include references to the Herring book, properly cited using Chicago-style footnotes.
 Outside research is allowed but not required.
-Additional information will be available on the annotated assignment guidelines at the course site.
 Essays will be graded on depth of analysis, use of evidence, and quality of prose.
 Late essays will be penalized up to 5 points each day.

 Second Essay –Modern US Diplomacy

-On Friday, April 8, students will submit a 3-5 page typed, double-spaced essay on a modern US diplomatic topic provided to them near the beginning of that week.
-All essays must include references to the Herring book as well to additional primary sources featured at the course site, all properly cited using Chicago-style footnotes.
+On Monday, November 13, students will submit by email a 3-5 page typed, double-spaced essay on a topic concerning modern US diplomatic history provided to them in class on Thursday, Nov.
+9. All essays must include references to the Herring book, properly cited using Chicago-style footnotes.
 Outside research is allowed but not required.
-Additional information will be available on the annotated assignment guidelines at the course site.
 Essays will be graded on depth of analysis, use of evidence, and quality of prose.
 Late essays will be penalized up to 5 points each day.

-By MONDAY, April 25 (revised), students will submit an 8- to 10-page biographical paper that analyzes a significant diplomatic contribution from an American historical figure (not serving as president) during the period between 1776 and 2000.
+By Friday, December 1, students will submit by email an 8- to 10-page biographical paper that analyzes a significant diplomatic contribution from an American historical figure (not serving as president) during the period between 1776 and 2000.
 Each profile paper should provide background on the person as well as thoughtful context about that period.
 All papers should use George Herring’s From Colony to Superpower (2008) as a starting point, but they should also employ a wide-ranging combination of other scholarly sources and relevant primary sources.
 All essays should be typed and double-spaced as Word or PDF documents with title page and Chicago-style footnotes (no bibliography required).
 Papers will receive provisional grades (based on research effort, analysis and prose) that will be updated following submission of the final website project.

-By Monday, May 9, students should transform their diplomatic profile papers into a Weebly site.
+By Wednesday, December 13, students should transform their diplomatic profile papers into a Weebly site.
+Students should send Prof. Pinsker their Weebly URL by email.
 Each website project should be designed as an online teaching exhibit, revised and improved from the originally submitted profile paper, but now focusing on using various multi-media tools to help bring the main historical insights to life for high school and college classrooms.
-Students should especially strive to find ways to provide full-text access to relevant primary sources.
-Each website should also include an array of properly credited and captioned images as well as at least one embedded short video (about 1 to 2 minutes) that provides of biographical overview of the subject.
-Additional information will be available on the annotated assignment guidelines at the course site.
+Students should strive to find ways to highlight primary sources, by providing links to full-text versions of such sources where available)and by including properly captioned and credited images of relevant historical figures, events, and materials.
+Each website should also include at least one embedded short video (about 1 to 2 minutes) that provides a biographical overview of the subject.
 Projects will be graded on depth of analysis, research and design effort, and quality of prose.
-Late research submissions will be penalized 5 points per day.
+Late submissions will be penalized 5 points per day.

 Grade Distribution